PeterWangIntel/crosswalk-website/How-to-pause-and-play-audio-when-an-application-is-switched-to-the-background.md

     </body>
     </html>

+**Note: in Crosswalk, `visibilitychange` events are prefixed with "webkit", so your listeners should be attached to `webkitvisibilitychange` events**

 `visibilitychange` events are supported by almost all popular browsers and web runtimes.
 For more detailed information, see the w3c specification: http://www.w3.org/TR/page-visibility/.